ajepst/XlsToEf/README.md

 ```
 var importer = new XlsxToTableImporter(myDbContext);

-var importMatchingData = new ImportMatchingOrderData
+var importMatchingData = new DataMatchesForImport
 {
     FileName = "c:\foo.xlsx",               // path to the uploaded file
     Sheet = "Sheet 2",                      // sheet in the excel doc you want to import